artsandmetaphysics/goodlifeodyssey/_documents/altera-motivation.md

 ---
 title: 'Altera: Motivation'
-description: 'An introduction to Altera---a 2D world within which we will investigate many philosophical questions.'
+description: 'An introduction to Altera—a 2D world within which we will investigate many philosophical questions.'
 type: essay
 status: incomplete
 order: 500